 Introduction to Scrum Methodology

-Scrum handles the part of project management when the software is developed following an Agile-based approach.
-In another way, we can say it as a platform that provides a framework to manage a process or task.
+Scrum handles project management when the software is developed following an Agile-based approach.
+In another way, we can say it is a platform that provides a framework to manage a process or task.
 Scrum brings the team together, and everyone has a part to play in the development process.
-Scrum encourages the team to organize the work, learn from the experience, and continuously evaluate the work.
-Any sort of impediment is recorded, and help can be obtained after discussing it with the team.
-If you observe if a team or organization is working on an agile-based approach, they will most likely be employing scrum to handle their management activities.
-In this topic, we are going to learn about What is Scrum Methodology.
+Scrum encourages the team to organize, learn from the experience, and continuously evaluate the work.
+Any impediment is recorded, and help can be obtained after discussing it with the team.
+If you observe if a team or organization is working on an agile-based approach, they will most likely be employing Scrum to handle their management activities.
+In this topic, we will learn about What Scrum methodology is.

-Scrum has many things that make the team stronger such as meetings, tools, and roles that can work developing the concrete team structure and handle their work management.
-Scrum like framework will be quite helpful to the team as it provides continuous learning and also provides the way to handle continuous fluctuations in project development quite easily.
-Scrum acknowledges the fact that the team doesn’t know all the details or requirements at the start of the project, and it strongly believes that the team can learn with frequent meetings and communications about the project.
-Scrum helps the team in adapting any changes easily and also will be helping in deciding the priority if there are multiple tasks to be handled after having a meet with the deciding person, and most of them are either customer or user.
+Scrum has many things that strengthen the team, such as meetings, tools, and roles that can develop a concrete team structure and manage their work.
+The scrum-like framework will be quite helpful to the team as it provides continuous learning and a way to handle continuous fluctuations in project development easily.
+Scrum acknowledges that the team doesn’t know all the details or requirements at the start of the project, and it strongly believes that the team can learn with frequent meetings and communications about the project.
+Scrum helps the team adapt to any changes easily and will help in deciding the priority if there are multiple tasks to be handled after meeting with the deciding person.
+Most of them are either customers or users.

 Importance of Scrum Methodology

-Scrum methodology is quite popular among teams when they develop through the agile-based approach.
-The main importance of the scrum is that they address the impediments and complexities that are present in the tasks by making the information transparent.
+Scrum methodology is quite popular among teams developing through the agile-based approach.
+The main importance of the scrum is that they address the impediments and complexities present in the tasks by making the information transparent.
 This makes people or team members inspect and introspect current conditions rather than stay on predicted conditions.
-This scrum methodology address the common pitfall of one of the most popular legacy methodology known as waterfall.
+This scrum methodology addresses the common pitfall of one of the most popular legacy methodologies: waterfall.

-In the waterfall model, there will be chaos when there are any changes or if there frequent change requests.
-This problem can be easily be tackled with agile along with a scrum managing framework.
-Some other pitfalls addressed by the transparency of scrum include underestimating the time, resource, budget, and inaccurate report submitting on the progress of work.
-All these pitfalls ultimately will be compromising the highly unacceptable software quality.
+In the waterfall model, there will be chaos when there are any changes or if there are frequent change requests.
+Agile and a scrum managing framework can easily tackle this problem.
+Some other pitfalls addressed by the transparency of scrum include underestimating the time, resources, and budget and inaccurate reports submitted on the work progress.
+All these pitfalls ultimately will compromise the highly unacceptable software quality.

-Transparency in standards of development in scrum methodology will ensure that the product that is being delivered is what is being expected without any compromise.
-Scrum has frequent meetings, frequent reviews, and inspections that ensure that any deviation from the standard can be identified during the early phase and corrected.
+Ensuring transparency in standards of development in the scrum methodology will ensure that the delivered product meets the expectations without compromise.
+Scrum has frequent meetings, reviews, and inspections that ensure any deviation from the standard can be identified during the early phase and corrected.
 Scrum has sprint planning, sprint retrospective meetings, daily stand-ups, sprint review, etc., to handle all the inspections and impediments.

 - Scrum Artifacts